gatherworkshops/robotics/_courses/workshop/welcome.md

       ## Schedule

-      **Widgets and Layouts**
+      **3D Printing**

       _Morning Break_

-      **Events and Data Management**
+      **Robotics Intro**

       _Lunch Break_

-      **Submission Requirements**
+      **Robotics Programming**

     notes: |

       Today's workshop is arranged in six different sections.

-      In the first part we will look at how the Internet works and what this means for us as coders, plus take a look at the basics of web code languages.
+      In the first part we will look at basic motion and features, and also try out some programs and do a few challenges.

-      After that we will start working on our own websites, so think about a topic!
-We will design a page layout and a menu bar.
+      After that we will move on to more difficult stuff like sensors and control statements you can use.

-      Later we will add some fancy extras to our site, like YouTube videos and a gallery.
+      Later we will program with remote controls and use ultrasonic sensors, yay!